ceumicrodata/onboarding/_episodes/02-terminal.md

   - `uniq` will report or omit repeated lines.

   - `wc` will print newline, word, and byte counts for each file. `wc -l` only counts the number of the lines.

+  - `cut` will print selected parts of lines from each file to standard output.

+  - `history` will display previous commands typed in the command line.

+  - `nano` will open the Nano text editor.

   - `grep` will print lines matching a pattern.